Project completed as of September 2018.

-- Second Creek is a tributary of the Credit River in Halton Hills, just west of Toronto.
+Second Creek is a Credit River tributary in Halton Hills, Ontario.

-- Funds from the Great Lakes Challenge will contribute directly to dam removal and creek restoration costs.
+Funds from The W. Garfield Weston Foundation directly contributed to dam removal and creek restoration.

-This project will restore the natural flow of the Second Creek and remove barriers to native fish like Brook Trout and Atlantic Salmon.
-This is our chance to promote the growth of native flora and fauna while protecting the area from more extreme weather expected with climate change.
+This project restored the natural flow of the Second Creek and removed barriers for native fish like Brook Trout and Atlantic Salmon.
+It allowed the growth of native flora and fauna while protecting the area from more extreme weather expected with climate change.

-Throughout the years our ideas about conservation have varied greatly.
-Terra Cotta Conservation Area is a great example of these extreme variations.
-The Award Wetland in Terra Cotta was formerly the home of a concrete chlorinated swimming pool while Spring Pond and Muskrat Pond - the current site of our restoration - were the result of intentional damming with the goal of creating small ponds visitors could enjoy with a skiff and a parasol.
+Over time, conservation best practices have changed.
+Terra Cotta Conservation Area is an example of these extreme variations.
+The Award Wetland in Terra Cotta formerly housed a concrete chlorinated swimming pool while Spring Pond and Muskrat Pond - the site of this restoration project - were dammed with the goal of creating small ponds visitors could enjoy.